Actions

 killing an enemy while Spin Dashing

 Pop!
 Congratulations!
-We have now successfully imported the Spin Dash into Sonic 1!
-It's still not fully complete though, as it's missing a few bells and whistles.
-We have to add the Spin Dash smoke/dust object, as well as fixing a few more bugs.
+We've successfully ported the Spin Dash from Sonic 2 into Sonic 1, complete with the proper animations!
+However, it's still not fully complete though, as it's missing a few bells and whistles.
+We still have to add the Spin Dash smoke/dust object, as well as fixing a few more bugs.
 Luckily, Puto has written a wonderful guide continuing from this point that does exactly that.

 Complete Spin Dash code